Physical AI · Inference & Training Optimization

 Equivariant Architecture Profiling

-Detailed profiling of inference pipelines to identify where physics-preserving operations create computational bottlenecks across the model's specialised layers and message-passing components.
+Detailed profiling of inference pipelines to find where physics-preserving operations create computational bottlenecks across the model's specialized layers and message-passing components.

 Physics-Preserving Optimization

-Generic model compression techniques (pruning, naive quantization) break the physical guarantees these models depend on. aion developed optimization strategies that respect the mathematical structure: identifying which operations can be approximated without violating physical constraints, and which require full precision to maintain consistency.
+Generic compression (pruning, naive quantization) breaks the physical guarantees these models depend on. aion developed strategies that respect the mathematical structure — identifying which operations can be approximated without violating physical constraints, and which require full precision to stay consistent.

 Training Pipeline Acceleration

-Optimization of the training loop itself: more efficient data loading for large-scale simulation datasets, mixed-precision training strategies compatible with physics-aware architectures, and gradient computation optimizations specific to the lab's model families.
+Optimization of the training loop itself: more efficient data loading for large-scale simulation datasets, mixed-precision strategies compatible with physics-aware architectures, and gradient-computation optimizations specific to the lab's model families.

 Hardware-Aware Deployment